UConn-Rocketry/.github/profile/README.md

-# Propulsive Landing Team at the University of Connecticut
-##### We are UConn Propulsive Landing, a rocketry team at the University of Connecticut.
+# UConn Rocketry
+##### Welcome to the GitHub page for the UConn Rocketry Team.
 We are a student run project team, within UConn's AIAA branch (American Institute of Aeronautics and Astronautics).
-We are working to become the first collegiate team to achieve soft rocket landings with propulsion.
+We are working to build a thrust vector controlled rocket hopper powered by a liquid fueled engine.
-#### More information can be found on our website [here.](https://uconnpl.weebly.com/)